(This article was first published on the Epoch Times Travel Blog)

-No visit to St. Pete’s would be complete without taking in the incredible Dali Museum.
+No visit to St Pete’s would be complete without taking in the incredible Dali Museum.
 It’s the largest collection of Dali’s work outside of Europe.
-The futuristic dome shaped building housing the collection is stunning.
+The futuristic dome-shaped building housing the collection is stunning.
 What was unexpected was the collection of other renowned artists including Picasso’s.
 You can take a (free) audio tour to learn more about Dali’s paintings and other talents.
 The guided tour through the gallery is well worth the time to gain insight into Dali’s life.

 Another site not-to-be-missed is the Chihuly Collection at the Morean Art Center.
 It’s in a beautiful 10,000 sq. ft. setting designed by architect Albert Alfonso, located in the heart of St. Pete’s on Beach Drive.
 No words can do justice to the whimsical beauty of these creations.
 You absolutely must see them for yourself.

-Fort De Soto Park a Nature lover’s Paradise
+Fort De Soto Park a Nature Lover’s Paradise

 If you’re looking for ‘natural’ beauty you can’t miss Fort De Soto Park.
-The Fort itself, was built for the Spanish-American War.
-You can tour the fort to see the remaining canons, old jail cells and bunkers.
+The Fort itself was built for the Spanish-American War.
+You can tour the fort to see the remaining canons, old jail cells, and bunkers.

 The massive park consists of 5 islands featuring one of the world’s best beaches, 2 fishing piers and an escape from development.
 1136 acres made up of 5 interconnecting keys.
-This natural ecosystem is home to over 328 species of birds, scores of native plants, mangroves, palm hammocks and hardwood each playing a vital role in the preservation of the natural environment.
+This natural ecosystem is home to over 328 species of birds, scores of native plants, mangroves, palm hammocks, and hardwood each playing a vital role in the preservation of the natural environment.
 The beach is a refuge for the loggerhead sea turtle, which nest between April and September.
 There are nature walks, picnic shelters and campsites it’s a great place to hike or bike.
 Kayaking through the mangroves is a beautiful way to spend an afternoon in the park.
-If you’re lucky you might spot dolphins, manatees and egrets while paddle about.
+If you’re lucky you might spot dolphins, manatees, and egrets while paddling about.

 Another location for family fun is the John’s Pass Village and Boardwalk tourist mecca in Madeira Beach, located between St. Pete’s Beach and Clearwater.
 There are more than 100 retailers, restaurants and attractions.
 This historic fishing village offers boat tours, mini cruises, fishing charters, water-sports rentals, Para-sailing, and dolphin spotting.